skrey/yellow-extensions/features/core/README.md

 ## How to hide a page

 Set `Status: unlisted` in the [settings](#settings) at the top of a page.
-The page will no longer visible in navigation and search results.
+The page is no longer visible in navigation and search results.
 You can choose between different status values, to control who can see and access a page.

 ## How to redirect a page